 Tumors of the skin and other lesions

-We already know a lot about skin tumors, especially in recent times, thanks to advances in technology and a better understanding of the biology and pathology of skin changes.
+Skin tumors and other skin growths are being detected and treated more and more recently.
+We already know a lot about skin tumors, especially thanks to advances in technology and a better understanding of the biology and pathology of skin changes.

 Fortunately, in most cases, any new malignant changes can be well controlled by relatively simple measures.

-HOW AND WHY ARE SKIN AND SUBCUTANEOUS GROWTHS FORM?
+HOW AND WHY DO SKIN TUMORS AND OTHER SKIN GROWTHS FORM?

-Skin cancer and other skin and subcutaneous growths occupy a significant range of changes and possible diagnoses.
+Skin tumors and other skin growths, as well as subcutaneous changes occupy a significant spectrum of changes and possible diagnoses.

 The incidence of skin cancer and the changes that precede it (precancerous lesions) are increasingly taking on real epidemic proportions.
 In general, skin cancer occurs in the epidermis (outer layer), making it visible.
 It mostly occurs on parts of the body exposed to the sun (scalp, face, lips, ears, neck, chest, arms, palms, but also the skin on the feet).
 The most common warning sign is a new change that does not heal.
 The most important risk factors are: